Zimbabwe's re-elected president fends off election fraud claims | Politics

 Zimbabwe's re-elected president fends off election fraud claims

-"I competed with them and I am happy that I have won the race," he said at State House on Sunday amid heavy police presence in parts of the capital.
-"Those who feel the race was not run properly should know where to go to."
-Chamisa, speaking on social media platform X, formerly Twitter, said: "It's a blatant and gigantic fraud."
+Term limits are a contentious issue in the southern African country given the length of Mugabe's rule.
+Chamisa, speaking on social media platform X, formerly Twitter, said of the election: "It's a blatant and gigantic fraud."
 It was unclear whether the opposition would use the courts to dispute the election results, as Zimbabwe's judges have historically sided with the governing party.
+Political analyst Munjodzi Mutandiri, from the Southern Africa Liaison Office, said the opposition had more to gain by taking to the streets than to the courts.

 - Country: